Masterpieces and Marriages in Nordic Literature

 How are love and marriage depicted in Nordic literature?
 How are marital roles gendered?
 Is the love relationship depicted as ‘legitimate’ and institutionalized, or “lawless” and transgressive?
 Who are the ‘outlaws’ in these texts?
 How do literary texts about courtship, marriage, separation or divorce - which often conclude in murder or suicide - engage ethical and moral questions?
 What are the legal or social codes around the institution of marriage, as depicted in these literary texts?
 How is marriage represented as a contested institution, an aspect of family life, and as an expression of Nordic culture, history, and society?

 During the Winter quarter 2019 SCAND 312 will focus on several canonical texts in Nordic literature that speak to the questions above.
 From the medieval masterpiece Laxdaela Saga ( ca 1245 CE) to Henrik Ibsen's A Doll's House (1879) and Isak Dinesen's Winter's Tales (1942), we will explore Nordic masterpieces within the framework of culture, history, and society.
-Further, we will consider various literary genres: from the medieval saga, to the modern novel, the literary tale, modern drama, and contemporary auto-fiction.
+Further, we will consider various literary genres: from the medieval saga, to the modern novel, the literary tale, and modern drama.
 A particular period of focus for the course is the "Modern Breakthrough" and the turn of the 20th century (around 1900), a time when the status of women, sexual morality, and institution of marriage were hotly debated in the Scandinavian countries, as reflected in the works of Henrik Ibsen, Hjalmar Söderberg, Sigrid Undset and Aino Kallas.
 We will read works from all five Nordic countries, including Danish, Finnish, Norwegian, Icelandic, and Swedish texts in English translations.

 Student Learning Objectives: